raspberrypilearning/documenting-your-code/en/step_10.md

 --- task ---

-Add a second page to your project site, e.g. for FAQs.
++ Add a second page to your project site, e.g. with FAQs.

 --- /task ---